blackducksoftware/detect_advisor/README.md

 # DETECT CLI

 This section includes recommended CLI options for Synopsys Detect.
-If connectivity to the download locations is not verified, then proxy options will also be added in case a proxy connection is required.
+If connectivity to the download locations is not verified by detect_advisor, then proxy options will also be added in case a proxy connection is required.

     DETECT CLI: